 The door shut a moment after, and a cloud passed over the moon.
 The itch at the base of his palms remained.

 Werner slowly pulled the file out of his tray and laid it before him.
-Since he had partially assisted Atienna in narrowing down possible True Conductors, he already had an idea of who he was to find.
+Since he had partially assisted Atienna in narrowing down possible True Conductors, he already had a vague list in mind containing who he was to find.

 At the thought of Atienna, a voice sank down to him—I’m sorry, Werner…